a10networks/a10-octavia/README.md

 ```

 ## STEP 4: Add A10-Octavia config file
-Create a `a10-octavia.conf` file at /etc/a10/ location with following paramaters.
+Create a `a10-octavia.conf` file at /etc/a10/ location with following parameters.

 ```shell